Do you want to know more?

-Robert Tearle has recruited and headhunted people at all levels of seniority, in this article he is sharing with you some of his insights.
+Robert Tearle has recruited and headhunted several hundreds of people at all levels of seniority, in this article, he is sharing with you some of his insights.

 The differences between hiring Execs and individual contributors.